 courtesy Kestrel Aviation management

-"The executive market is small for the likes of Boeing and Airbus, but it can bring good profit margins, as it is more difficult to get bulk discounts like the ones airlines often get, and it also provides plenty of opportunities for PR, as high-profile sales get lots of public attention," explains Adam Twidell, CEO of PrivateFly, a UK-based executive jet broker.
+"The executive market is small for the likes of Boeing and Airbus, but it can bring good profit margins, as it is more difficult to get bulk discounts like the ones airlines often get, and it also provides plenty of opportunities for PR, as high-profile sales get lots of public attention," explains PrivateFly's Twidell.

-In fact, fear of public opinion backlash in the aftermath of the financial crisis may be one of the factors that have made Europe and North America relatively less attractive markets for VIP airliners.
+In fact, fear of public opinion backlash amid growing concerns about carbon emissions, as well as the aftermath of the financial crisis, may be one of the factors that have made Europe and North America relatively less attractive markets for VIP airliners.

 "We expect most of the growth to come from Asia, Africa and the Middle East," says Gaona from his Zurich office.